Stock Basics Concepts

 What's Leverage?

-Because not many traders can afford to trade standard lots which require a lot of money to trade, there's trading leverage in Indices which means that traders can borrow money and use the borrowed money to make trades with.
-For example leverage of 100:1 means that a trader with capital of $10,000 can borrow up to 100 times using the 100:1 leverage option & therefore after borrowing using this leverage the trader will now have a total of $10,000 multiplied by 100, which means one will have total of $1,000,000.
-This leverage is what makes accessible to retail traders because retail stock traders can begin with little capital of their own & use leverage to borrow the rest of funds required for trading.
-Money that the trader deposits is referred to as a trader’s margin & a trader can continue borrowing money using this leverage option as long as they have the required margin in their account.
-This is why traders must have the required account balance in their account to open the trade transactions they want to.
+Because not a lot of traders can afford to trade the standard contracts which require a lot of money to trade, there's trading leverage in Indices which means that stock indices traders can borrow money and use the borrowed money to make trades with.
+For example leverage of 100:1 means that a trader with capital of $10,000 can borrow up to 100 times using the 100:1 leverage ratio & henceforth after borrowing using this leverage the online trader will now have a sum total of $10,000 multiplied by 100, which means a trader will have sum total of $1,000,000.
+This leverage is what makes accessible to retail traders because retail stock traders can begin and start with little amount of capital of their own and use leverage to borrow the rest of the funds required for trading.
+Money that the trader deposits is referred to as a trader’s margin & a trader can continue borrowing money using this leverage option as long as they have the required margin in their trading account.
+This is why the online traders must have the required account balance in their account to open the trades they want to.

 What's Margin?

-Margin is the particular amount of money that a trader is required to put aside in order to continue holding an open trading leveraged trade.
-Margin can also be explained as the deposit a trader is required to keep so as to maintain his open positions.
-This margin is a percent of trading account equity that has to be set aside and allocated as a margin deposit for the open positions that are held by a trader.
+Margin is the specific sum of money a trader needs to reserve to keep holding a trade that uses borrowed money.
+Margin can also be described as the deposit a stock index trader needs to maintain to keep their trades active.
+This margin is a percentage of the money in the account that must be saved and used as margin for the open trades held by a stock indices trader.